Ultimate Mosaic Parallel Guide

-Mosaic launched as a basketball product.
-However, it has since expanded into football, soccer, and basketball.
+Mosaic originally launched as a basketball product.
+However, it has since expanded into football, soccer, and baseball.
 The popular product has gained favor with collectors worldwide – and from several sports.
 Therefore, we will look at the Mosaic rainbow in the ultimate Mosaic parallel guide.

 Mosaic Basketball was released for the first time as a standalone product in 2019-20.
 With Zion Williamson plastered on the box, it was a product that had many collectors camping out in their local Walmart.
 From the design to the number of nice parallels, it was a solid opti-chrome product for both hobby and blaster products.

 “Mosaic” cards trace roots back to 2015-16 and the release of “Prizm Mosaic” basketball boxes, which were released from then until 2018-19.
 Those boxes contained 3 packs of ten cards.
 They didn’t guarantee an autograph but offered the big-pull potential for several Mosaic inserts.
 However, it was a (somewhat strange) sub-brand of Prizm at the time.

 As Mosaic takes on new forms in new sports, the sky is the limit (or at least, the sky is the limit as long as Panini has the brand).

 Thankfully, the Mosaic parallels are very straightforward, which helps when writing the ultimate Mosaic parallel guide.
 Basically, they are colored base card variations.
 In opti-chrome cards look like the standard base version of the card, except they have colored borders.
 There are various colors of parallels, and some are rarer than others.
 Often they are numbered as well.

 Opti-chrome card parallels can be traced back to the Topps Chrome Refractor.
 And here’s a bit of history: The Topps Company, Inc. registered a trademark for their brainchild to prevent other companies from copycatting it.